eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

 <!-- check:none:Demoing error -->
     Iterator it = ...;   //error: missing type argument to parameter Element of Iterable

-We always have to specify a type argument in a type declaration:
+Instead, we have to provide a type argument like this:

 <!-- try:
     Iterator<String> it = {};